volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 `yarn add redux react-redux redux-saga @types/react-redux @types/redux-saga`

-It's useful to include logger middleware to log all dispatched actions in the developer console:

-`yarn add -D redux-logger @types/redux-logger`

 * **redux** - the core of Redux
 * **react-redux** - official React binding for Redux, it should be installed, as Redux can be used standalone
 * **redux-saga** - saga middleware for Redux